steveruu/next-on-a-stick/README.md

 - this project still NEEDS to be TESTED properly and thoroughly
 - check node_modules copying
 - prisma migrations are basically untested
-- `npx next-on-a-stick`: template to start off with or modifying existing Next.js project

 ## notes

-- the image uses a non‑root user and a writable volume to keep runtime safe and predictable
+- the image uses a non-root user and a writable volume to keep runtime safe and predictable
 - next.js standalone output plus a tiny entrypoint is a good fit for immutable images
 - PLEASE REPORT ALL ISSUES